Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 in trope counts can be explained by the linear model that predicts trope count from a song’s tempo and duration.
 Given this R-squared model, our model is very weak.

+The intercept tells us that for a song with 0 bpm and that is 0 seconds long, the expected number of tropes is 4.58 (this is nonsensical, as there is no such thing as a song that is 0 bpm or 0 minutes).
+The intercept of -0.00757 for `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected to decrease by 0.00757.
+The intercept of 0.000208 for `sec_duration` tells us that for an increase in a song’s duration by 1 second, the number of tropes is expected to increase by 0.000208.
+However, the p-values for the coefficients of `bpm` and `sec_duration`, 0.241 and 0.980. respectively, are both greater than our alpha level of 0.05.
+Therefore, we fail to reject the null hypothesis.
+There is insufficient evidence that the coefficients for `bpm` and `sec_duration` are different than 0.

+Circling back to our research question, we now have evidence that our two explanatory variables, `bpm` and `sec_duration`, do not seem to have any correlation to the trope count for a given fight song.

 In order to make sure that there is no better model, we will use the `step()` function and use backwards selection with AIC as the selection